 Packing units on purchase order lines

-Print packaging material weights on invoices
+Print packing material weights on invoices

 You can print packing material weights on an invoice and indicate who pays the related fees.
 The weights are summarized by packaging code.